hsyen23/cmake_quickstart/Step7.1/README.md

   INSTALL_DESTINATION ${CMAKE_INSTALL_PREFIX}/lib/cmake/myLibrary
 )
 ```
-First argument is <input>, and we select the Config.cmake.in file
+First argument is input, and we select the Config.cmake.in file

-Second argument is <output>, and we assign it to be generated in the build directory with name myLibraryConfig.cmake
+Second argument is output, and we assign it to be generated in the build directory with name myLibraryConfig.cmake

 Third argument is to let the {}Config.cmake file know where will be its PACKAGE_PREFIX_DIR.
 (We need this because right now {}Config.cmake will be generated in build folder, it has no idea what will be its prefix in the future.
 Therefore, we need to add this line to include this information.)
+More detail to check this discussion: https://stackoverflow.com/questions/70209356/whats-the-use-of-configure-package-config-file-option-install-destination.

 Path explanation: